Victoria Sponge Cake

 Expert tips:

-• Adding the whipped cream – You can just spread the whipped cream on for a more rustic look or take the time to pipe the whipped cream on for a fancier appeal.
-Either way, leave about a centimeter around the edge because the cream will spread out when you place the top cake on.
+- Adding the whipped cream – You can just spread the whipped cream on for a more rustic look or take the time to pipe the whipped cream on for a fancier appeal.
+Either way, leave about a centimetre around the edge because the cream will spread out when you place the top cake on.

-• How to cut – This cake is a bit messy to cut because the cream filling is so soft.
-The best way is to use a sharp serrated knife and cut straight down from the center, sawing up and down while moving towards the edge.
+- How to cut – This cake is a bit messy to cut because the cream filling is so soft.
+The best way is to use a sharp serrated knife and cut straight down from the centre, sawing up and down while moving towards the edge.

 Substitutions & Variations:

-• Adding fruit to the filling – Add a layer of raspberries or sliced strawberries in between the jam and cream for extra flavor and freshness.
+- Adding fruit to the filling – Add a layer of raspberries or sliced strawberries in between the jam and cream for extra flavour and freshness.

 FAQ: